OscarBertel/explore-rent-options/README.md

 # explore-rent-options

-Extract the rental options in a specific area and then train a model to predict which are the possible best options
+This project aims to extract the rental options in a specific area, to create a data set and with this train a machine learning model to predict which are the best possible options.

+This project is open source and is currently in beta.
+If you notice any bugs or have suggestions, please report them by opening **GitHub issues**.